Martin Brodeur: 2009–2014

 The Devils returned to the playoffs in the 2011–12 NHL season, as Brodeur recorded his 14th 30-win season.
-In Game 1 of the conference quarterfinals against the Panthers, Brodeur became only the second goaltender to record 100 playoff wins in a 3–2 Devils victory.
+In Game 1 of the conference quarterfinals against the Panthers, Brodeur became the second goaltender to record 100 playoff wins in a 3–2 Devils victory.
 In Game 4 with a 4–0 victory, Brodeur broke the NHL career playoff shutout record with his 24th, surpassing Roy, who had 23.
 The Devils advanced by winning Game 7 in double overtime, after Brodeur had made 43 saves to keep his team in the contest.

 Following a second round series win over the Flyers, Brodeur and the Devils defeated the Rangers four games to two in the Eastern Conference finals.
 New Jersey won the sixth game 3–2 on an overtime goal by Adam Henrique, leading to Brodeur's fifth Stanley Cup Finals appearance.
 The Devils lost in the Finals to the Los Angeles Kings in six games.
 Brodeur was 14–10 in the postseason with a save percentage of .917, after winning 16 playoff games in the previous eight years.

 During the off-season of 2012, Brodeur hired agent Pat Brisson, leading many analysts to believe he would test free-agency or retire.
 However, on July 2, 2012, Brodeur agreed to a two-year, $9 million deal to remain with the Devils, alongside backup goaltender Johan Hedberg.
 On March 21, 2013, in his first game back from a month-long absence due to a pinched nerve injury in his upper back, Brodeur was credited with a power play goal against the Carolina Hurricanes, making him the only NHL goaltender to record three career goals, and the first goaltender to score on the power play since Evgeni Nabokov in 2002.
 Brodeur had a 13–9–7 record in his 29 appearances in 2012–13, with a 2.22 GAA.

 The following season, he shared the Devils' starting goaltender position with Cory Schneider, whose 45 games played were six more than Brodeur's total.
 Brodeur's statistical performance declined, as his GAA increased to 2.51, more than half a goal higher than Schneider.
 In 39 games played, Brodeur had a .901 save percentage, lower than the league average.
 Among his 19 wins in 2013–14 was a victory in the season finale against Boston, his 688th for New Jersey.
 On June 6, 2014, Brodeur told ESPN he would test the free agency market for the 2014–15 season, and his 21-year tenure with the Devils ended.